-International Baccalaureate Advanced Placement Dual Credit Unique Features Diploma or course program that offers core and elective courses that are integrated.
-Also includes Creativity, Activity, and Service components.
-Exam scores and policies of the college the student applies to will determine if college credit may be awarded.
-Individual courses that allow students to pursue their particular field(s) of interest.
-Exam scores and policies of the college the student applies to will determine if college credit may be awarded.
-Individual courses that allow students to pursue their particular field(s) of interest.
-Passing grade of C in the course and policies of the college the student applies to will determine if college credit may be awarded.
+International Baccalaureate Advanced Placement Dual Credit Unique Features Individual courses that allow students to pursue their particular field(s) of interest.
+Course grade determines credit and may affect student's cumulative college GPA.
 Enrollment Requirement Must have taken pre- requisite honors courses in ninth-tenth grades.
 Must have taken pre- requisite courses.
 Must be 16 years old and have a 3.0 GPA on the Uniform Grading Scale.
 Grade Level Eleventh-twelfth grades Ninth-twelfth grades Age 16 and tenth grade minimum Exams International exams and internal assessments are used to help determine college credit and eligibility for IB diploma.
 National exams are used to determine college credit.
-Final exams in the course are school-based, and do not by themselves determine college credit.
-Course grade determines eligibility for credit.
-Credit Options Varies by college if student scores 4 or higher on course exams Varies by college if student scores 3 or higher on course exams May receive college credit if student earns a C in the course.
-Transfer of the credit to another college is determined by the school the student attends after high school.
+Final exams in the course are determined by the instructor, and do not by themselves determine college credit.
+Course grade determines credit.
+Credit Options Varies by college if student scores 4 or higher on course exams Varies by college if student scores 3 or higher on course exams Transfer of the credit to the student's college of choice is determined by the school the student attends after high school.
 Cost No charge for the course.
 Part of the exam fees are paid by the district.
 Students are required to pay a portion of these funds.
 See school IB Coordinator for details.
 No charges for course or exams.
 Exams are paid for by the district.
 Fees are determined by each college, but may be free within certain parameters.
 See school guidance counselor for details.

-English Sequence for Advanced Studies
+English Progression for Advanced Studies

-Social Studies Sequence for Advanced Studies
+Social Studies Progression for Advanced Studies

-Math Sequence for Advanced Studies
+Math Progression for Advanced Studies